randarp/typed-contract/Code/typed-contract/ReadMe.md

 <h3> How to implement into your project </h3>
 TypedContract can be used in either JavaScript or TypeScript environments so the freedom of choice is always yours.
 Just open your BASH, Command Line or Terminal and type in
-<code> npm install typed-contract --save-dev</code> to get it into your current project or....
+<code> npm install typed-contract --save</code> to get it into your current project or....
  you can use any variation of commands to get it into your project as long as you include <code>npm install typed-contract</code>
+Once it is in your node_modules folder, then use your <code> require()</code> commonjs function, which look something like this <code> var Contract = require('typed-contract');</code>
 <h3> How do I use a code contract in TypeScript ?</h3>
-It's pretty simple really, once it is in your project and it's included in you node modules folder.
+It's pretty simple really, once it is in your project and it's included in you node modules folder and you have used the <code> require() </code> function your ready to use TypedContract.
 You then should be able to use it in almost any function or class as you code your way through your project.

 Here is an example of what a TypedContract looks like...
 <code>
+var Contract = require('typed-contract');
+...some fancy code...
 myVar: number = 3.14159265359;
 Contract.In(myVar, "PI").
 IsNotNull().